NAL-i5K/NAL_RNA_seq_annotation_pipeline/README.md

 - Do `sbatch sbatch.sh`

 ## Run on Ceres (by singularity container)
+You can find more information about singularity here: https://scinet.usda.gov/guide/singularity

 **1. Pull docker image from docker hub**
+- Do `salloc` before you run singularity command
-- Do `singularity pull docker://k2025242322/i5k_rna_seq_annotation_pipeline`
+- Do `SINGULARITY_CACHEDIR=[the directory for storaging blob files] singularity -d build rnannot.img docker://k2025242322/i5k_rna_seq_annotation_pipeline`
+  [the directory for storaging blob files] can not under your home directory.
+You may not have enough quota for all blob files.

 **2. Edit bash script**
 - Download your genome file by `wget [URL of your genome file]`
 - Edit your command in the sbatch.sh file.
-- Command example:
+- example:
-  `singularity exec --bind [PATH of the folder you whould like to bind]:/opt/output [.img] python3 /opt/RNA_repo/rnannot/download_sra_metadata.py -t 1049336 -o 1049336.tsv`
+- `singularity exec [the PATH of rnannot.img] python3 /opt/RNA_repo/rnannot/download_sra_metadata.py -t 1049336 -o 1049336.tsv`
-  `wget [URL of your genome file]` (File will be downloaded into the directory /opt/output) You also can download your genome file to the folder binding to the container.
+- `wget [URL of your genome file]`
-  `singularity exec --bind [PATH of the folder you whould like to bind]:/opt/output [.img] python3 /opt/RNA_repo/rnannot/NAseq_annotate.py -i /opt/output/1049336.tsv -g /opt/output/Edan07162013.scaffolds.fa.gz -a Edan`
+- `singularity exec [the PATH of rnannot.img] python3 /opt/RNA_repo/rnannot/NAseq_annotate.py -i 1049336.tsv -g Edan07162013.scaffolds.fa.gz -a Edan`

 ## Notes